BlueSpire/Durandal/CONTRIBUTING.md

 ###Footer
 The footer should contain any information about **Breaking Changes** and is also the place to reference GitHub issues that this commit **Closes**.

-> **Note:** The content of this document is based on the "Contributing" and "Code of Conduct" guides of the AngularJS project.
+*Many thanks to the AngularJS team.
+The content of this document is based on the "Contributing" and "Code of Conduct" guides of their project.*

 [github]: https://github.com/BlueSpire/Durandal
 [groups]: https://groups.google.com/forum/?fromgroups=#!forum/durandaljs